Reviews You Can Rely On

 Mummy Bags

 Mummy bags are the most common style of three-season sleeping bag.
 They are designed to enclose you completely like a mummy and are shaped just like the Pharaohs you can see at the museum.
 They are narrow at the feet and legs and wider through the torso.
-Most mummy bags have a large hood that fully covers your head and can be cinched tight around your face to allow only the tiniest opening to breathe through, thereby giving you the very best protection against the cold.
+Most mummy bags have a large hood that fully covers your head and can be cinched tight around your face, allowing only the tiniest opening to breathe through, thereby providing the very best protection against the cold.
 Mummy bags help you stay warm by only leaving a small amount of space inside the bag that is unfilled by your body, meaning less air to heat.
-This also makes them feel constricting and claustrophobic to some.
+This also makes them feel constricted and claustrophobic to some.
 Compared to quilts, these bags tend to be the easiest to use, as the design is familiar to most and less complicated.

-ultralight sleeping bag - six of the ultralight sleeping bags in this review were mummy bags...
+ultralight sleeping bag - a wide varieties of sleeping bags and quilts are found in our...

 Quilts

 Down quilts are a versatile solution to the feeling of constriction that is inherent in a mummy bag design.
-They also manage to save weight by not including as much material or insulation and also nixing the hood and zipper.
+They also manage to save weight by excluding unnecessary material and insulation, as well as eliminating the hood and zipper.
 The basic premise is that to be an effective insulator, down needs to be able to loft up and create space that traps air.
-When you are sleeping on top of down, it is fully compressed, thereby losing the vast majority of its insulating abilities.
-Rather than carry the extra weight and bulk of that “wasted” down insulation and fabric that is enclosing it, why not simply forego having an underside to the sleeping bag altogether?
+When you sleep on top of down, it is fully compressed, thereby losing the vast majority of its insulating properties.
+Rather than carrying the extra weight and bulk of that “wasted” down insulation and fabric that encloses it, why not simply forego having an underside to the sleeping bag altogether?

 Interestingly, despite the logic of this argument, ultralight quilts in this review were not statistically lighter than their mummy counterparts (they are still much lighter than traditional, non-ultralight mummies).
-However, they do allow for a great range of comfortable sleeping styles and the ability to either wrap oneself up in the cold or spread out and ventilate in the heat.
+However, they do allow for a great range of comfortable sleeping styles, enabling one to either wrap oneself up in the cold or spread out and ventilate in the heat.

-An interesting feature seen on most quilts that is not found on mummy bags is a sleeping pad attachment system.
+An interesting feature commonly found on most quilts, but not on mummy bags, is a sleeping pad attachment system.
 To stay comfortably wrapped around you so that warm air does not escape and cold air does not infiltrate your comfort envelope, manufacturers have devised different systems of straps that wrap underneath a sleeping pad and attach to the sides of the quilt, holding it in place.
 In our experience, the functionality of these attachment systems ranges from “awesome” to “useless.”
-Check out our individual reviews to see which ones work better than the others.
+Check out our individual reviews to see which ones work best for you.
 The quilts we tested came in two basic designs: foot box enclosed or full blanket.

-ultralight sleeping bag - the three quilts in this review that open into flat blankets, lined...
+ultralight sleeping bag - some ultralight quilts that open into flat blankets, lined up so...

-The three quilts in this review that open into flat blankets, lined up so their relative size can be seen.
-Largest on the bottom is the Flicker 40, then the Revelation 20 in the middle, and the smallest is the Ember II.
+Some ultralight quilts that open into flat blankets, lined up so their relative size can be seen.

 Safety & Warmth

 Your sleeping system, along with your shelter to keep it dry, is your primary safety net while deep in the backcountry.
 On your quest to lighten your load, this should always be in the back of your mind.
-Well, actually, it should be right upfront.
-Our testers who have thru-hiked big trails want us to emphasize this point - it can take a LOT of experience to use a 10-pound backpacking kit in threatening conditions.
+Actually, it should be stated upfront.
+Our testers, who have thru-hiked big trails, want us to emphasize this point: it can take A LOT of experience to use a 10-pound backpacking kit in threatening conditions.

 ultralight sleeping bag - would you like some oatmeal for breakfast? trying to choke down some...